-Harness the power of agreement and praying in one accord.
+Harness the power of agreement when using the power of praying together with others

-When Christians gather they are able to pray together long enough and hard enough until the group receives among themselves the feeling that they have found and prayed God’s will, that they have discovered the next step God desires them to take or they feel that the matter is now in God’s hands and no matter what happens next, God will see them through.
+When Christians gather they are able to pray together long enough and hard enough until the group receives the feeling that they have found and prayed God’s will.
+They have discovered the next step God desires them to take.
+Or they feel that the matter is now in God’s hands and no matter what happens next, God will see them through.

 Find a prayer mentor

-Everyone needs mentors in all aspects of life.
-The best way to find a prayer mentor is to form relationships with other Christians.
-Often you’ll discover a prayer mentor in your own family, such as a praying grandmother.
-Soon you will discover those who seems to have good prayer habits and have confidence that God hears them when they pray.
+Everyone needs mentors.
+The best way to find a prayer mentor is to get to know other Christians.
+You might discover a prayer mentor in your own family, such as a praying grandmother.
+You will discover those who have good prayer habits have confidence that God hears them when they pray.

-In a prayer partnership you meet as two or more individuals who are open to sharing their lives and prayer needs together.
-Prayer partners agree to pray with each other or to pray for each other.
+A prayer partnership is simply two people who share their lives with each other and use the power of praying together.
+Prayer partners pray with each other or to pray for each other.

 Receive reassurances and directions from God when someone is praying for you.